siesing/vscode2slack/README.md

 ## Features

+### Key Features

-Sends messages and files, as yourself including your user name and avatar, to users, channels and groups with full editing capabilities in Slack.
+*   Send messages and files to users, channels, and groups like yourself, including your username and avatar.

+*   Looks like and behaves like regular Slack messages.

+*   Full editing capabilities in Slack of sent messages and files.

-#### Support for multiple workspaces
+*   Support for multiple Workspaces.

 #### Send Messages Based On: